Partial compactification of stability manifolds via massless semistable objects: Restriction, descent and glueing of slicings

-$P_t$ separates torsion sheaves and line bundles into two slices. $P_g$ is the geometric slicing induced by the classical slope of coherent sheaves $\mu(A) = \deg(A)/\rk(A)$; see Example~\ref{ex:seminorm balls asymmetric}.
-The slicing $P_b$ occurs in the boundary of the stability space; see Example~\ref{ex:norm example} and Subsection~\ref{p1}.
+$P_t$ separates torsion sheaves and line bundles into two slices. $P_g$ is the geometric slicing induced by the classical slope of coherent sheaves $\mu(A) = \deg(A)/\rk(A)$; see \cref{ex:seminorm balls asymmetric}.
+The slicing $P_b$ occurs in the boundary of the stability space; see \cref{ex:norm example} and \cref{subsec:projective line}.

 These three slicings are locally finite.
 Note that the slice $P_t(\frac{1}{2})$ contains the infinite chain $\cdots\to\cO(-1)\to\cO\to\cO(1)\to\cdots$.
 Nonetheless $P_t$ is locally finite because any non-zero morphism $\cO(n)\to\cO(m)$ for $n<m$ is not strict in $P_t(\frac{1}{2})$ since it has image $\cO(n)$ and coimage $\cO(m)$.
-In particular, each $\cO(n)$ is simple in the quasi-abelian (but not abelian) category $P_t(\frac{1}{2})$.
+In particular, each $\cO(n)$ is simple in the quasi-abelian but not abelian category $P_t(\frac{1}{2})$.

-In $P_c$, a single slice contains the whole heart; it is not locally finite and used in Example~\ref{support and local-finiteness}.
-See \cite{MR2084563} for the classification of stability conditions and bounded t-structures on $\CC$. \end{example}
+In $P_c$, a single slice contains the whole heart, which is not length and therefore the slicing is not locally finite.
+See \cite{GKR04} for the classification of stability conditions and bounded t-structures on $\CC$. \end{example}